ZON Logo

 Both formats are designed to be unambiguous for LLMs.
 In our benchmarks using gpt-5-nano on Azure OpenAI, both achieved perfect scores.

-The Difference: ZON achieves this accuracy with significantly fewer tokens.
+The Difference: ZON achieves this accuracy with fewer tokens.

 Why ZON Wins